jwowillo/jwowillo/content/trim/main.md

 ## Description

-`trim` works by removing unrelated logic from applications through the use of "tirmmings".
+`trim` works by removing unrelated logic from applications through the use of "trimmings".
 Trimmings are decorators which wrap a specific piece of functionality in other necessary, but not directly associted, functionality.
 For example, a piece of functionality that returns an expensive operation could have a cache trimming which remembers results.
 Caching isn't directly related to the